This page has been machine-translated from the original page.

 > Evaluate expression: 255 = 000000ff

-# Display status of current process in user mode debugging
+# Display the status of the current process in user-mode debugging

 |